kryton-me/kryton-me.github.io/2021-01-ECADSoftware.md

 # Altium

 Windows Only, Supports ODB++, is not the easiest to set up documentation templates as can take quite some time to configure.
-Has a decent library as standard and integrates in to Octparts.
+Has a decent library as standard and integrates in to Octoparts.

 # Osmond PCB

 MacOS only, PCB only no Schematic capture so a bit Old school not being an intreated tool so I think I’d look elsewhere.

-# Zuiken CadStar
+# Zuken CadStar

 Windows only, Has ODB++ support, No to bad to use from memory but I’m not sure what the library situation is now days.